cmuscioly/cmuscioly.github.io/tournament.md

 <h2>Registration</h2>

 <p>
-Registration will open on Friday, October 1st, 2021 at 4pm ET.
+Registration is now open!
+Please see the <a href="/registration">registration</a> page for more details.
 Due to capacity restrictions on campus, we will only be allowing 25 teams to register with a 3 team cap per school.
 Registration fees will be $100 per TEAM (not school).
 </p>